-The 2D BIM viewer is available on web and iOS and acts just like the regular PlanGrid sheet viewer.
+The 2D BIM viewer is available on Web, iOS, and Windows; this acts just like the regular PlanGrid sheet viewer.
 The difference is that with BIM-enabled sheets, you have the option to view BIM-data directly on the sheets.
 The BIM viewing mode can be toggled on and off, and when the viewing mode is on, BIM objects will be highlighted in blue.

 To active BIM viewing mode on iOS:

 - Tap the button in the bottom right-hand corner of the screen.

 To activate BIM viewing mode on Windows:

 Open a BIM-enabled sheet and click the button below the zoom-in and zoom-out buttons.

 Once BIM mode is activated, you’ll see all BIM-enabled objects highlighted in blue.